Dominik Hašek: International play

 and in 2003, Petr Pravec and Lenka Šarounová named an asteroid (8217 Dominikhašek) in his honour.

 In the 2006 Winter Olympics in Turin, Italy, Hašek played for just nine minutes and twenty-five seconds, until he injured his right adductor muscle.

 Despite his absence, the Czechs managed to earn the bronze medal with backup goaltender Tomáš Vokoun, which Hašek received as well.

 Style of play

 Hašek had an unorthodox goaltending style.

 He was extraordinarily flexible and was jokingly described in a MasterCard commercial as having "a Slinky for a spine".

 In order to cover the bottom of the net, where most goals are scored, Hašek dropped down on almost every shot.
-His "flopping" style was derived from him flailing in the crease, using every part of his body, including his head, to stop the puck.
+His "flopping" style saw him flailing in the crease, using every part of his body, including his head, to stop the puck.
 Hašek occasionally dropped his stick and covered the puck with his stick hand, whereas most goaltenders would use the glove hand instead.

 In response to the speculation he received from his style, Hašek explained:

 Hašek's unique style attracted fans to games.